 The terpenes found in cannabis may not only affect the smell and taste of the products they flavor but may also potentially offer other benefits.
 Researchers continue to study this field of inquiry.
-Aromatherapy is an uncontroversial benefit of adding terpenes to vapes.
-Just as the smell of the linalool in the lavender flower might illicit anti-anxiety effects, the cannabis terpene content in vapes may presumably act in a similar way.
-Additionally, anecdotal evidence suggests certain terpenes may play a role in antibacterial functions, yet more research is needed .
+Aroma is an uncontroversial benefit of adding terpenes to vapes.
+Just as the smell of the linalool in the lavender flower might elicit effects, the cannabis terpene content in vapes may presumably act in a similar way.
+Additionally, anecdotal evidence suggests certain terpenes may play other functions, yet more research is needed .

 Terpenes & the entourage effect

 The entourage effect was first coined by Mechoulam and Ben-Shabat in their 1998 hypothesis that proposed organic compounds such as terpenes interact with other cannabis compounds, working in synergy with the primary endogenous cannabinoids, thereby enhancing the effects of cannabis .

 Indeed, cannabinoids don’t seem to work in the same way without the entourage effect.
 For instance, scientists have found that the mixture of all the components of the plant has different effects than isolated compounds.
 GW Pharmaceuticals, makers of one of the only sanctioned cannabis-based drugs Sativex (called Nabiximols in the U.S.), found that a whole plant extract was more effective than a single compound for certain therapies.
 Another researcher noted that single-component drugs like Marinol, a synthetic THC pill, have less therapeutic value than those with more cannabinoids .

 Still, research on the entourage effect is in its infancy, and some scientists seek more data to be fully convinced .